junxit/us-congress-bills-119/metadata.md

 - 2025-09-10 — Placed on the Union Calendar, Calendar No. 219.
 - 2025-09-10 — Reported (Amended) by the Committee on Veterans' Affairs.
 H. Rept.
 119-263.
 - 2025-09-10 — Reported (Amended) by the Committee on Veterans' Affairs.
 H. Rept.
 119-263.
+- 2025-09-15 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2025-09-15 — Considered as unfinished business. (consideration: CR H4300)
+- 2025-09-15 — Considered under suspension of the rules. (consideration: CR H4284)
+- 2025-09-15 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3400.
+- 2025-09-15 — Motion to reconsider laid on the table Agreed to without objection.
+- 2025-09-15 — Mr. Bost moved to suspend the rules and pass the bill, as amended.
+- 2025-09-15 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 371 - 21 (Roll no. 266). (text: CR H4284)
+- 2025-09-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 371 - 21 (Roll no. 266). (text: CR H4284: 1)